— Karl Olsen, Minister of Music

 This is our “traditional” church choir.
 We have our traditional aspects such as singing great choral works of Mozart, J.S.
 Bach, and Vivaldi.
 We also reach beyond as we sing good contemporary literature, personal compositions, and various other styles of music.
 Some choir members are beginners while others have a life-long musical vocation or avocation.

-We rehearse Wednesday evenings from 7 to 8:30 p.m. and sing three or four Sundays a month.
+We rehearse Wednesday evenings 6:30 to 8 p.m. and sing about three Sundays a month.
 Music reading ability is helpful, but not required.
 Through focusing on solid repertoire and good choral techniques, our goal is to provide support for the worshipping congregation and a musical outlet for people as we sing praise, remembering the story of God’s grace and action in our lives.
 Come and join us.

 Breaded Fish (think “I will make you fish for people” and being surrounded by the love of Jesus, the bread of life) is our church band.
 Keyboard, bass, guitar, drums and some four-part harmony lead the late service with music from the 1950s to the present.
 Rock and roll, folk and jazz, contemporary music, originals and global songs are all part of the fuel that powers the band as we help lead worship.
 Songs of faith and hope, justice and liberation, inclusion and mercy are part of our playlist, and we’re always willing to try something new.